michaeljsteel/NumBAT/docs/source/josab.rst

-As the calculations in this paper used |NUMBAT| with essentially the same code in these tutorials, we do not bother to include the original figures.
+As the calculations in this paper used |NUMBAT| with essentially the same code in these examples/tutorials, we do not bother to include the original figures.